 Plasma.
 Most of us learned in school that there are three states of matter: liquid, solid, and gas.
-However, there is a fourth state of matter, plasma.
-Out of the other three states of matter, plasma is the most similar to gas by not having a definite shape or volume.
+Actually, however, there is a fourth state of matter, plasma.
+Of the other three states of matter, plasma is most similar to gas in that it does not have a definite shape or volume.
 But unlike most gases, plasma is a highly unstable state of matter.